Skip to main content

 5. Debugging errors

-When debugging, it’s interesting to use log to have a visual representation of the content of the manipulated objects (such as state).
+When debugging, it’s interesting and helpful to use console.log to have a visual representation of the content of the manipulated objects (such as state).

 When you want to inspect the content of state in between operations, add an fn() block with a console.log: